• Skip to primary navigation

 Mini Pumpkin Pie Recipe Development

-Through making and testing this mini pumpkin pie recipe, I attempted several baking methods.
+Through making and testing this recipe, I attempted several baking methods.
 First I tried baking the mini pies fully assembled at a high temperature then again starting with a high temperature, baking, then lowering the baking temperature to finish.
-While these methods are a quicker way to make mini pies, it resulted in a lackluster crust with a softish mini pie bottom.
+While these methods are a quicker way to make mini pies, it resulted in a lackluster crust with a softish bottoms.
 Further, the custard was over-baked.
 Not the creamy dreamy center I was after.

 Then, I started par baking the crust.
 After par baking, I fill the pastry with pumpkin custard then pop the assembled mini pies in the oven, reduce the oven temperature and bake the mini pumpkin pies until just set.